jacobobryant/biff/slate/source/index.html.md

 certificate and configure Biff to add it to the keychain on startup.
 I'll add automation and instructions after the first person tells me they want to do this.

-# Contributing

-Simply using Biff and reporting problems would be a big help.
-Github issues or the Slack channel work great.
-Also, ask me any questions you have while learning Biff.
-It'll help me improve the documentation.

-And if you want to work on any PRs, great.
-I'd recommend opening an issue or chatting with me on Slack first.